A fast algorithm for maximal propensity score matching: One-to-one matching

 \section{One-to-one matching}

-We consider matching disjoint pairs of objects from two groups, which we will call, using common terminology, treated and control objects.
-In other words, a control object can be matched to no more than one treated object and vice versa.
-We will consider only one-dimensional distance, such as in propensity score matching, when the distance between objects is the distance between points on the real line corresponding to these objects, assuming each object is somehow projected to a unique point on the real line.
-We will call these points propensity scores of the objects for the sake of clarity.
-However no assumptions are made on how these points are related to the objects.
+We consider matching disjoint pairs of subjects from two groups, which we will call, using common terminology, treated and control subjects.
+In other words, a control subject can be matched to no more than one treated subject and vice versa.
+We will consider only one-dimensional distance, such as in propensity score matching, when the distance between subjects is the distance between points on the real line corresponding to these subjects, assuming each subject is somehow projected to a unique point on the real line.
+We will call these points the scores of the subjects.
+However no assumptions are made on how these points are related to the subjects.

-Let $X_i$, $i=1,...,K$, and $Y_j$, $j=1,...,L$, be the propensity scores of treated and control objects, $K$ and $L$ being the total numbers of treated and control objects, respectively. $X_j$ and $Y_j$ may take any values on the real line, not necessarily on the interval $(0,1)$.
+Let $X_i$, $i=1,...,K$, and $Y_j$, $j=1,...,L$, be the scores of treated and control subjects, $K$ and $L$ being the total numbers of treated and control subjects, respectively. $X_j$ and $Y_j$ may take any values on the real line, not necessarily on the interval $(0,1)$.
+Thus, the algorithms below can be used, e.g., for matching by the logits of propensity scores.
 Let $N=K+L.$ Let $c=c(x,y)\ge 0$ be the caliper for our matching, i.e., we match only pairs $(i,j)$ such that $|X_i-Y_j|\le c(X_i,Y_j)$.
-We will assume that the caliper is Lipschitz in both arguments with constants 1, i.e., for all $x,y,t$,
+We assume that the caliper is Lipschitz in both arguments with constants 1, i.e., for all $x,y,t$,